One of the things that doctors usually stress about when going paperless for their medical practice is picking out a printer model.

 HP DeskJet Ink Advantage 3777 All-in-One Printer

 We have a love-hate relationship with HP printers.
-The Hate part mainly comes from their 3600 and 3700 lines, usually from erratic Wifi connectivity and paper size detection.
-We have no choice though as models from those lines seem to be preferred by many doctors.
+The Hate part mainly comes from from models, usually from erratic Wifi connectivity and the challenging paper size detection.
 If we had to pick though, it’s definitely the 3777.
 Copy, scan, print and compact.
-So far, it’s been the most reliable one for us.

 Retail Price: Php 4,695